 We all have our own “voices,” or distinct ways of talking to and interacting with others or the world around us.

-Your brand can do the same thing, only it will typically be even more exaggerated.
+A brand can do the same thing, only it will typically be even more exaggerated.
 Wendy’s, for example, has created a unique brand voice both hilarious and a little ruthless; the company frequently roasts competitors and customers alike.

 Casper is another brand with a friendly, lighthearted voice that’s appealing to its target audience.

 You don’t need to be a big brand with a big social team to establish an extreme voice, though.
+Social media managers can create them for their social agencies and also for clients.
+You just need a clear voice, solid writing, and know the reasons for using the brand voice that you have chosen.

 A CFO I follow has created a voice that’s positive and informational, focusing on positive potential messaging instead of just writing anxiety-inducing messages about debt and taxes.